DAVID J. WILLIS ATTORNEY

 TICs are written up as general partnerships but are nonetheless focused on a specific deal, often a larger project such as an apartment complex or a strip center.
 Promoters seek out investors, usually affluent novices, who are packaged together in their personal capacities.
-In other words, these newbie investors do not form an LLC or corporation to act on their behalf in the deal; they sign the TIC agreement individually and then go on to personally guarantee a seven-figure note to a bank.
-If the value of the investment (often inflated to begin with in order to provide up-front fees for the promoters) declines, the results are almost uniformly awful.
-Only the promoters–who have since taken their profits and moved on to other schemes–win.
+In other words, these newbie investors do not form an LLC or corporation to act on their behalf in the deal; they sign the TIC agreement individually and then go on to personally guarantee a seven or eight-figure note to a bank.
+If the value of the investment (often inflated to begin with in order to provide up-front fees for the promoters) declines, the results are often unfortunate for the investors.
+The promoters—who have since taken their profits and moved on to other schemes—are the winners.

 Real estate lawyers are accustomed to counseling TIC investors who have awakened to find that a lender suddenly seeks to hold them individually liable for a very large sum.
 Few consulted an attorney before signing up with the TIC.
 Many are otherwise smart and successful professionals who should have known better.